wenleicao/wenleicao.github.io/_posts/2018-02-21-Use-Temp-Table-in-SSIS.md

 <img src="/images/blog15/database_setting_difference.PNG" >

-I tweaks the setting of adventureworks database to be the same as the working database except the one log_reuse_wait.
+I tweaked the setting of adventureworks database to be the same as the working database except the one log_reuse_wait.
 Rerun the package, It seems not working either.

 The error shows that